 Always be willing to adapt

 As a result, they had to close their doors.
 While they did reopen later, Kodak has never managed to capture the market in the same capacity.
 A major lesson here is that you need to have the willingness to adapt.
-We live ina world of constant change.
+We live in a world of constant change.
 Embrace this fact.
-Be leader of it.
-Changing the way you provide your service based on your strategic understanding of the market.
-Be proactive in your markets changing tides.
+Be a leader of it.
+Change the way you provide your service based on your strategic understanding of the market.
+Be proactive in your market’s changing tides.

 Your web design and you

 There are hundreds of brands available to explore online.
 In fact, the market is so saturated that if a few were to disappear, we’re pretty sure most people wouldn’t notice.

 Understanding that your website is not just a place to display your services or products, but a location for your customers to receive a personalised experience will help you to stand out and stop blending in with the rest of the market.

 Sure, your products might be similar to your competitors, but every little thing you do, from your branding to your tone of voice to your web design, can help make your business memorable.
 Review your website.
 Is it bland, with no personality, or over complex?
 Start here and just remember you can differentiate yourself – you don’t just have to follow a one size fits all approach.
 You can be different.
 You can be memorable.